Sachindb7/Fruit-Slice/README.md

-🍉 Fruit Slicer Game 🔪
+# 🍉 Fruit Slicer Game 🔪

-Welcome to Fruit Slicer, a fast-paced and engaging web-based game where players test their reflexes by slicing fruits flying across the screen.
-This standalone HTML build runs entirely in the browser — no setup, no backend, just pure fun.
+**Fruit Slicer** is a fast-paced and engaging web-based game where players test their reflexes by slicing fruits flying across the screen.
+This standalone HTML build runs entirely in the browser — **no setup, no backend, just pure fun.**

+---

-✨ Key Features
+## ✨ Key Features

-Multiple Game Modes:
+### 🕹️ Multiple Game Modes

-Classic: Slice fruits, avoid bombs, and survive as long as possible.
-Three misses end your run.
+* **Classic:** Slice fruits, avoid bombs, and survive as long as possible. **Three misses end your run.**

-Time Attack: Beat the clock and slice special fruits to gain extra seconds or freeze time.
+* **Time Attack:** Beat the clock and slice special fruits to gain extra seconds or freeze time.

-Arcade: Progress through levels with unique objectives and challenges.
+* **Arcade:** Progress through levels with unique objectives and challenges.

-Special Mode (Fruit Frenzy): A limited-time event packed with power-ups and chaotic fun.
+* **Special Mode (Fruit Frenzy):** A limited-time event packed with power-ups and chaotic fun.

-Progression & Rewards:
+### 🏆 Progression & Rewards

-Daily Rewards: Log in daily to earn increasing coin bonuses.
+* **Daily Rewards:** Log in daily to earn increasing coin bonuses.

-Daily Bounties: Complete three new challenges each day for extra coins.
+* **Daily Bounties:** Complete three new challenges each day for extra coins.

-Daily Spin Wheel: Spin once per day for a chance to win big prizes.
+* **Daily Spin Wheel:** Spin once per day for a chance to win big prizes.

-Shop & Blade System:
+### ⚔️ Shop & Blade System

-Unique Blades: Buy different blades, each with a unique look and special power.
+* **Unique Blades:** Buy different blades, each with a unique look and **special power**.

-Blade Abilities: Trigger effects like shockwaves, corrosive puddles, or projectile attacks.
+* **Blade Abilities:** Trigger effects like shockwaves, corrosive puddles, or projectile attacks.

-Upgrades: Enhance blades up to level 10 to boost your score multiplier.
+* **Upgrades:** Enhance blades up to level 10 to **boost your score multiplier**.

-Dynamic Gameplay:
+### 🌟 Dynamic Gameplay

-Power-ups: Slice special fruits for frenzy, score multipliers, or sawblade effects.
+* **Power-ups:** Slice special fruits for frenzy, score multipliers, or sawblade effects.

-Fruit of the Day: Earn triple points for a featured fruit that changes daily.
+* **Fruit of the Day:** Earn **triple points** for a featured fruit that changes daily.

-High Scores: Compete against your best performances across all modes.
+* **High Scores:** Compete against your best performances across all modes.

+---

-🚀 How to Run
+## 🚀 How to Run

-You’re submitting only the final HTML build file, so there’s no setup needed.
+You’re submitting **only the final HTML build file**, so there’s no setup needed.

-Option 1: Open Directly
+### Option 1: Open Directly (Quickest)

-Download or clone the repository.
+1. Download or clone the repository.

-Double-click the fruit-slicer.html (or your build file) to open it in any modern browser.
+2. Double-click the `fruit-slicer.html` (or your build file) to open it in any modern browser.

-Option 2: Run via Local Server (Recommended for full functionality)
+### Option 2: Run via Local Server (Recommended for full functionality)

-If some features (like sounds or assets) don’t load properly when opened directly, you can run a quick local server:
+If some features (like sounds or assets) don’t load properly when opened directly, you can run a quick local server.

-Using Python 3:
+**Using Python 3:**

-python -m http.server

 Using Node.js (if serve is installed):

-npx serve

 Then open the provided local address (e.g., http://localhost:8000).

-🎮 How to Play
+## 🎮 How to Play

-Choose a Mode: Classic, Time Attack, Arcade, or Fruit Frenzy.
+1. Choose a Mode: Classic, Time Attack, Arcade, or Fruit Frenzy.

-Slice Fruits: Click on fruits as they fly across the screen.
+2. Slice Fruits: Click and drag (or use touch input) across fruits as they fly across the screen.

-Build Combos: Slice multiple fruits in a single motion to earn combo bonuses.
+3. Build Combos: Slice multiple fruits in a single motion to earn combo bonuses.

-Avoid Bombs: Slicing bombs ends the game or penalizes time.
+4. Avoid Bombs: Slicing bombs ends the game or penalizes time.

-Watch for Misses: In Classic mode, three missed fruits = game over.
+5. Watch for Misses: In Classic mode, three missed fruits = game over.

-Earn & Spend Coins: Use coins to buy or upgrade blades for score boosts.
+6. Earn & Spend Coins: Use coins to buy or upgrade blades for score boosts.

+## Unleash your blade and dive into the juicy chaos of Fruit Slicer — slice fast, dodge smart, and rule the leaderboard!